 Well, first, one more clickable link can’t do any harm, right?

 Secondly, if you add the link at the beginning of your text (within the part that is shown without the need to click “see more”), you’ll earn all the people who don’t read your entire ad copy.
 That’s an excellent way to cover for a “not-so-interesting” ad copy.
-Not that you might write such copies, of course 😉
+Not that you might write such pieces of copy, of course 😉

 Lastly, a link inside your text grabs people’s attention.
 It’s blue, it breaks the pattern, and it’s clickable, which is always fun and interesting.

 And I can even prove to you that links in the ad copy improve ad performance!

 At Madgicx, we use AI tags to identify specific words in ad copy and track their performance on our platform.